Chapter 10: Presentation

 Answer

-Upon satisfying the first performance obligation, which involves delivering product X, the manufacturer should record a contract asset and recognize revenue.
-This revenue should be based on the portion of the transaction price allocated to that specific performance obligation.
-The recorded asset is a contract asset rather than a receivable because the manufacturer doesn’t have an unconditional right to the contract consideration until both products are delivered.
-Upon delivering product Y, the manufacturer should record a receivable and the remaining revenue under the contract.
-Additionally, the contract asset related to product X should be reclassified to a receivable at this point, as the manufacturer now has an unconditional right to the consideration, which is based solely on the passage of time.
+The manufacturer should record a contract asset and corresponding revenue upon satisfying the first performance obligation (delivery of product X), based on the portion of the transaction price allocated to that performance obligation.
+A contract asset is recorded rather than a receivable, because the manufacturer does not have an unconditional right to the contract consideration until both products are delivered.
+A receivable and the remaining revenue under the contract should be recorded upon delivery of product Y, and the contract asset related to product X should also be reclassified to a receivable.
+The manufacturer has an unconditional right to the consideration at that time, since payment is due based only upon the passage of time.

 An entity should recognise a contract liability if the customer’s payment of consideration precedes the entity’s performance (for example, by paying a deposit).
 Example 38 of the revenue standard illustrates this concept.